 What type of boat is right for you?

-“Finding the boat you want.”
-This article raises questions to consider in choosing the right boat.
+Boat Buyer's Guide.
+This guide raises questions to consider in choosing the right boat.
 It’s from Boat U.S., the Boat Owners Association of the United States (boatus.com).

 Information about sailboats

 SailAmerica.com has lots of information about sailboats and sailing.
 Types of Boats describes various categories and types of sailboats.

 Choosing the Right Sailboat for You provides tips that will help you decide what type of sailboat fits your needs.

 Information about power boats

 discoverboating.com Sponsored by the National Marine Manufacturers Association, this site offers introductory information and numerous articles about power boating, links to other power boating sites, an international calendar of boat shows, and other information on safety, maintenance, and boat owners education.

 The US Sailing Association provides a search by state or zip code and lists sailing clubs, yacht clubs and other organizations.

 United States Power Squadrons is a non-profit organization of boating enthusiasts who emphasize boating education and service to the community.
 Members belong to many local power and sail squadrons.
 They provide a search program to help you locate local squadrons.

 In addition there are hundreds of boating clubs with a Web presence.
 A good way to locate other clubs near you is to enter "boating clubs" plus the name of your city and state on the search line of your favorite search engine.